-This quickstart guide will walk you through installing and generating LSIF data locally on your machine, and then manually uploading the LSIF data to your Sourcegraph instance for your repository.
+We’ll walk you through installing and generating LSIF data locally on your machine, and then manually uploading the LSIF data to your Sourcegraph instance for your repository.
 This will let you experiment with the process locally, and test your generated LSIF data on your repository before changing your CI process.

 src) - used for uploading LSIF data to your Sourcegraph instance.
+This will work in a jiffy (replace

 The upload command in the Sourcegraph CLI will try to infer the repository and git commit by invoking git commands on your local clone.
 If git is not installed, is older than version 2.7.0, or you are running on code outside of a git clone, you will need to also specify the